janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Kubernetes/readme.md

 All modules are implemented as Docker Containers and communicate via Kafka.

 # Preparation
-Please follow our instructions [here](../../../Big_Data_Platform/Kubernetes/readme.md) to install the Kubernetes cluster and the required tools.
+Please follow our instructions [here](../../../Big_Data_Platform/Kubernetes/readme.md) and [here](../../../Big_Data_Platform/Kubernetes/Kafka_Broker/readme.md) to install the Kubernetes cluster and the required tools.

 # Run the experiment